dob9601/intellicomp/README.md

-# What?
+# nuacomp

+> **Warning**
+> Still very early in development

-- Generate completions based off of a specification
+Generate cross-shell command-line completions based off of a YAML specification

 # Why?
 - Completions are a mess